Vyral/nick-shivers/_posts/2020-10-07-how-has-our-market-performed-in-2020.md

 You might hear on the news that ‘Portland is burning.’
 There is one area of Portland that has seen depreciation: the Pearl District.
 We’ve had 30% fewer sales there and a 13% depreciation.
 However, that’s the *only* market in all of Oregon and Southwest Washington that has been affected.
 The number of closed sales in Oregon is up by 1.6% despite the wildfires, COVID, and civil unrest.
 In Southwest Washington, listing inventory is down by 14% and close sales are down by 3.6%.

 Our listing inventory is down 10% from the beginning of the year.
 If you’re a buyer, that means you’ll have fewer homes to choose from.
-If you’re a seller, that means you might have less competition, which could be one of the reasons that we’ve seen a 5.8% appreciation over the year.

-**Year to date, the market is very strong for sellers, though it’s a bit tougher for buyers.**
+If you’re a seller, that means you might have less competition, which could be one of the reasons that we’ve seen a 5.8% appreciation over the year.&nbsp;**Year to date, the market is very strong for sellers, though it’s a bit tougher for buyers.**

 {% include pullquote.html %}